Why Utahans Should Use Tesla Powerwalls With Solar

 Taking a Look at Solar Storage Options

-Although most use lithium-ion batteries or lead acid batteries, there are other residential storage options.
+Although most use lithium-ion batteries or lead-acid batteries, there are other residential storage options.
 Go Solar Group has four different levels of backup.
 Each level of backup provides a different amount of energy storage.

 The first level of backup, secure power supply (SPS), isn’t technically a storage option.
 This is an outlet powered by solar panels during an outage.
-It provides emergency power when the sun is shining, but it doesn’t store it for later use the way battery backup can.
+It provides emergency power when the sun is shining, but it doesn’t store it for later using the way battery backup can.